devaslanphp/project-management/README.md

 Full documentation can be viewed online: [Docs](https://devaslanphp.github.io/project-management)

-## Online Demo

-You can see the application in action here: [https://project-helper.net](https://project-helper.net)

 ## Work in progress

 We are always working to make Project Management a better application, all contributions are welcome.